What is Inventory Finance and How Can it Benefit Small Businesses?

 min read

-For retailers, having the right stock is everything.
+For retailers, having the right stock and healthy levels is everything.
 However, you need money to buy inventory before you can sell it.
-That’s when inventory finance and business inventory loans come in, helping retailers invest in stock to generate revenue, even if they don’t have the cash upfront.
+That’s when inventory finance comes in, helping retailers invest in stock to generate revenue without impacting cash flow or dipping into reserves.

-Here we'll go over the key details you need to know about inventory finance and how to use it in your business.
+In this article, we outline the key details you need to know about inventory financing, how to use it in your business and the pros and cons to consider.

 What is inventory financing?